eecler/unitytranslator/README.md

-# modifyme_unity
+# Unity Translator
-simple library for modifying games, that built on Unity.
+simple translate the games that built on Unity!

+features:\
+- extract AudioSource's and get info about it
+- extract all Text from game and translate it!